Should You Get a Second Opinion for MS?

 I personally do not feel offended at all if a patient wants to see another provider for a second opinion.
 I’m also happy to offer second opinions.
 Ultimately, my goal is to do what’s best for the patient, whether that means potentially sparing a patient without MS from taking medications that they don’t need or getting a patient with MS on a good, disease-modifying therapy as early as possible once a diagnosis has been confirmed.

-RUSH is home to the top-ranked neurology and neurosurgery program in Illinois and is designated as a Center for Comprehensive Care through the National Multiple Sclerosis Society.
-Learn how to get a second opinion for MS or another nervous system disorder at RUSH.
+Rush is home to the top-ranked neurology and neurosurgery program in Illinois and is designated as a Center for Comprehensive Care through the National Multiple Sclerosis Society.
+Learn how to get a second opinion for MS or another nervous system disorder at Rush.

 Related Stories